Asclepias Incarnata - Planting and Caring Tips

 Swamp Milkweed attracts Butterflies

-Butterflies are drawn to the powerful scent of swamp milkweed for sale online, and Monarch butterfly caterpillars feed exclusively on plants in this family.
+Butterflies are drawn to the powerful scent of swamp milkweed, and Monarch butterfly caterpillars feed exclusively on plants in this family.
 The alkaloids in the sap give these insects a bitter taste, and birds have learned to associate the bright colors of the caterpillars and the adult butterflies with an unpleasant dining experience.
 Viceroy butterflies mimic the adult Monarch's vivid orange and black coloration and benefit from its bitter reputation even though Viceroy caterpillars do not feed on milkweeds and, presumably, taste just fine.

 Asclepias incarnate grows in upright clumps of fleshy white tubers.
 The plants emerge late in the growing season and typically reach three to five feet with multiple branched stems and narrow, lance-shaped opposing leaves.
 Blooms occur in the early to mid-summer months, and upward-pointing seed pods form when the flowering is done.
 When these seed pods ripen and split in late summer to mid-fall, they release flat, brown seeds attached to silky silvery-white hairs.
 The hairs act as parachutes and are readily burned by the slightest winds.
 All milkweed species disperse seeds in this manner.